v2catch/typescript-example/presentation/doc.md

 -   You have freedom to do whatever you want.
 -   Dynamic and weakly typed can lead more run time exceptions or errors

-## What is TypeScript?

-In short, TypeScript is a superset of JavaScript that has optional typing and compiles to plain JavaScript.

-It's really just javascript with extra steps.

 ### Why Typescript